 Sigmund Freud and the Famous Anna O Snake Dream

-After many talking sessions with Freud – Anna recounted a dream in which a black snake attacked her sick father in a bed next to her.
-In her dream, her arm was paralysed and she could not stop the snake from biting her father.
+After many talking sessions with Freud – Anna recounted a dream in which a black snake bit her sick father in a bed next to her.
+In her dream, her arm was paralyzed and she could not stop the snake from biting her father.
 Even worse, her fingers then turned into tiny little black snakes.

 Freud believed that Anna subconsciously wanted her father to die in order to put him out of his misery as he was so sick and suffering dreadfully.
 After recollecting this dream, Anna’s paralysis disappeared and she returned to normal health.